Attach2Cloud: your best bet to boost OneDrive adoption!

 (2) These huge files are of course not really attached to the Outlook emails and are automatically uploaded to OneDrive when the emails are sent.
 But for Outlook users, everything happens as if these files were really attached to their emails.
-The limit for the maximum unit size of an attached file is 15 GB, which is in fact the maximum size of a OneDrive file.
-Microsoft announced at Microsoft Ignite 2019 that this limit will be increased to 100 GB in 2020.
+The limit for the maximum unit size of an attached file is 100 GB, which is in fact the maximum size of a OneDrive file.
 The number of attachments is not limited and the Outlook emails themselves no longer have any size limitation!
 Folders dragged and dropped into Outlook emails are automatically converted to Zip folders (including their sub-folders) before being attached to the emails.

 The results?
 OneDrive adoption issues solved!

 Finally, OneDrive starts being widely used within your organization!